zymono/lighthouse/core/scripts/legacy-javascript/README.md

 For the signals of each variant, the expectation is that the number of them only goes up.

-## Future Work

-* Use real apps to see how over-transpiling affects real code.
-Necessary for making an opprotunity.

 ## Notes

 Digging into core-js: https://gist.github.com/connorjclark/cc583554ff07cba7cdc416c06721fd6a